cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 logger.zap.level = debug
 ```

-Open Zap, follow the above and open Firefox.
+Open ZAP, follow the above and open Firefox.
 Try to go to the server that failed previously.

 If that works, then change the levels back to info from debug, so they look like this: